cdown/chrisdown.name/_posts/2026-03-17-zswap-vs-zram-when-to-use-what.md

 the LRU based on pressure.
 If you have plenty of RAM and there's no pressure, it keeps data indefinitely.
 If you are starving for RAM, it aggressively evicts the oldest data, whether it's 24 hours old or 24 minutes old.
-It has instrospection into and the ability to negotiate with the rest of the system, and thus it can make better decisions.
+It has introspection into and the ability to negotiate with the rest of the system, and thus it can make better decisions.

-Ultimately, I would treat zram's writeback as a workaround rather than something that's usable for the vast majority of user in practice.It  requires you to recreate what zswap gives you automatically (and responds in real time to) in a brittle and error-prone fashion, and I would strongly recommend that you do not go about managing your memory in this way.
+Ultimately, I would treat zram's writeback as a workaround rather than something that's usable for the vast majority of users in practice.
+It requires you to recreate what zswap gives you automatically (and responds in real time to) in a brittle and error-prone fashion, and I would strongly recommend that you do not go about managing your memory in this way.

 ## zswap's automatic tiering (and its performance cliffs)

-zswap's tight mm integration, by comparison, has the suspicious smell of a free lunch.
-One gets automatic tiering, live LRU eviction, pressure-responsive behaviour, and all of this comes without any of the previously mentioned cumbersome configuration.
+As described above, zswap's tight mm integration gives you all of that for free, which has the suspicious smell of a free lunch.
 And for most workloads, it is indeed somewhat of a free lunch, but there are some catches worth being aware of.

 zswap's tiering mechanism works through two distinct shrinker mechanisms that are easy to conflate, so it's worth understanding both upfront.